 Planning for Enbridge’s Line 3 Replacement Project started years ago.
 Throughout the process to look at the route, review the permits and other issues, there have been many voices involved in the conversation.
-With so much information being shared and gathered about Line 3, it’s important to help everyone stay focused on the facts, address any misconceptions and make sure that information Line 3 is grounded in truth.
+With so much information being shared and gathered about Line 3, it’s important to help everyone stay focused on the facts, address any misconceptions and make sure that information about Line 3 is grounded in truth.

 Minnesotans for Line 3 has identified some common questions about the Line 3 project as well as information, facts and other background that are important to keep in mind as the process moves forward.
 The most important fact is how important the Line 3 replacement is for all Minnesotans, why we need it, and how thorough and rigorous the planning process has been.